 Ammo 30

-AMMO30 is a blend of Ammonium Sulphate and Urea, resulting in a higher N to S ratio than straight Ammonium Sulphate.
+AMMO30 is a blend of Ammonium Sulphate with a smaller portion of Urea.
+Best suited to situations when a higher nitrogen to sulphur ratio is required compared to straight Ammonium Sulphate.
 Contains nitrogen in urea and ammonium forms and sulphur in readily available sulphate from.

 NitrogenN: 30.2%